Wael1122/waa/Neofetch-vs-Screenfetch.md

 ![Oldest screenshot of fetch](https://u.teknik.io/h7KSz.png)
 <br \><sub>Oldest screenshot of `fetch`</sub>

 When it got to adding support for Mac OS I realized that I had hit a stopping point.
 The script wasn't written in a way that would allow me to easily expand it to more Operating systems, it needed a rewrite.
-So I rewrote the script from scratch over an entire weekend and the result is the script base/structure that neofetch is still using today.
+So I rewrote the script from scratch over an entire weekend and the result is the script base/structure that Neofetch is still using today.

 I continued to work on Neofetch everyday and whenever someone would suggest a feature, I would add it no questions asked.
 One day a user by the name of [@aloisdg](https://github.com/dylanaraps/neofetch/issues/28) opened a bug report on the repo requesting "ascii art support". \[1\] I jumped on this and was shocked to see how easy it was to implement, I had a working version the same day and it was in master a day later.